 - Purchase the complete Expat Arrivals Malaysia Guide (PDF)

 With a range of options to suit any taste and budget, expats will have no problem finding a place to call home in Malaysia.
 In fact, many expats in Malaysia report that they are able to afford much more spacious housing than back home.

 Types of accommodation in Malaysia

 Expats have a wide variety of accommodation to choose from in Malaysia: large standalone houses, semi-detached and terraced houses, apartments and condominiums.
-Generally, condominiums are most popular with foreigners, as they are secure and often boast highly sought-after amenities such as gyms and swimming pools.
+Generally, condominiums are most popular with foreigners, as they are secure and often boast sought-after amenities such as gyms and swimming pools.

 Housing prices are reasonable throughout the country, especially when included in a lucrative employment package or when financed by a large expat salary.
 Expats should note, though, that property in central Kuala Lumpur is generally more expensive than in other areas.

 Fully furnished, semi-furnished or unfurnished accommodation is available, though expats should be aware that 'unfurnished' is sometimes used more literally in Malaysia than in other countries.
 The term can refer to places that are completely empty, without kitchen units, stoves or even curtain rails.

 Finding accommodation in Malaysia

-The process of finding property in Malaysia is straightforward.
+The process of finding accommodation in Malaysia is straightforward.
 Expats can engage the services of an estate agent to help them find a suitable place to stay, or they can conduct internet searches and check local newspapers and other publications for rental listings.
 Estate agents can be especially useful for expats as they have experience in the local property market and knowledge about the various areas.

 Renting accommodation in Malaysia

 Rental agreements are usually signed on a two-year basis, with an option to renew.
-For this reason, if they are unable to commit with certainty to the full two years, expats should be sure to have a termination clause written into their rental contract.
-This will allow the residents to break the lease off early under certain conditions.
+If expats are unable to commit with certainty to the full two years, they should be sure to have a termination clause written into their rental contract, allowing them to break the lease off early under certain conditions.